Kruiser8/Kruiz-Control/js/Documentation.md

 #### Twitch AddBlockedTerm
 | | |
 ------------ | -------------
-**Info** | Used to add a word or phrase to the broadcaster’s list of blocked terms.
-These are the terms that the broadcaster doesn’t want used in their chat room. `<name>` is the name assigned to the value.
+**Info** | Used to add a word or phrase to the broadcaster's list of blocked terms.
+These are the terms that the broadcaster doesn't want used in their chat room. `<term>` is the term or phrase to remove.
 **Format** | `Twitch AddBlockedTerm <term>` **Example** | `Twitch AddBlockedTerm "bad word"` **Example w/ Aliases** | `Twitch AddBlockedTerm "phrase to block" "bad term"`